 Hazing and rookie/first year student initiations include any action or activity expected of a student wishing to join a group (or of a student wishing to gain or maintain full status in a group) which does not contribute to the positive development of a person; which inflicts or causes physical harm, or mental discomfort or anxieties (intended or not); which may humiliate, degrade, abuse, endanger, disgrace or subordinate any person, regardless of their apparent willingness to engage in the activity.
 Any action or behavior that could be considered hazing or initiation will not be tolerated, and disciplinary action will be taken.

-Allegations of Hazing may be reported to any Student Life staff member (e.g. Vice President of Student Life, Director of Athletics, coaches, Residence Life Director, etc.).
+Allegations of Hazing may be reported to any Student Life staff member (e.g. Vice President of Student Life, Director of Athletics, coaches, Campus Life Directors, etc.).
 Student Life staff will notify the Vice President of Student Life regarding the allegation.
 The Vice President of Student Life will direct the process involving the allegation.
 If the allegation is connected to a varsity sport or varsity athlete, the Director of Athletics may also be involved in the process.
 Confidentiality will be maintained, and only staff with a ‘need to know’ will be involved.

 Students may consult with the Vice President of Student Life or Director of Athletics on a confidential basis, to help discern whether specific activities or events constitute Hazing.